Queensland Road Race Championship

 - Cooper Mk IV 'T51' [F2-7-60] (Stan Jones): Delivered to Stan Jones (Australia) according to the Cooper Register.

 - Cooper Mk IV 'T51' ['CTA/59/F1'] (Arnold Glass): Tommy Atkins team built a new Cooper for the 1959 season to be fitted with a Maserati 250S engine.
 The car was purpose-built by Harry Pearce at the Atkins' team workshops so does not appear in Cooper records.
 It is given the number 'CTA/59/F1' here to aid identification.
 Both the Formula 1 Register and John Blanden identify this car as F2-15-58, a F2 T45 used by the Atkins team in 1958, but Doug Nye makes it quite clear the 1959 car was newly built.
 After a disappointing 1959 season it was sold to Sid Greene of Gilby Engineering for 1960 and raced by son Keith but was uncompetitive and was sold to Arnold Glass for Australian libre racing in August.
 It was then sold to Dennis Geary in Sep 1961 but he damaged the engine and, still unrepaired, went to John Hough for 1962.
 He was kileld when thrown from the car at Lowood in Sep 1962, only his second race in the car.
-The damaged car remained with the Hough family thereafter and was reported in 2002 to be undergoing restoration.
+The damaged car remained with the Hough family thereafter and was still on the family farm in 2016 awaiting restoration.

 These results have been compiled by David McKinney from a wide rangle of sources, including his own magazine articles and books.
 The 1959-1963 results are complete but for the 1957 and 1958 seasons, the only cars currently shown in the results are the F1, Intercontinental and F2 cars that feature elsewhere on this site plus the major Australian specials.